About

 The customer should never be able to tell who owns their ticket.

-Bob and Jim should handle a case the same way.
+Bob and Jim should handle a ticket the same way.
 Same communication, same structure, same standard of care.
 When they don't, the customer notices — and loses confidence.
 Consistency isn't a nice-to-have.
 It's the foundation of a professional support operation.

 04